Aruna (singer): Early life and career

 Aruna grew up in Flemington, New Jersey, the daughter of Beatrice and Larry S. Abrams, a clinical pharmaceutical researcher.
 Her name was suggested by her Indian godfather and means "sunrise" in Hindi.
 She began studying classical piano and later, jazz improvisation, and left her hometown to study piano as well as film scoring and electronic music production at the Berklee College of Music, Boston.
 In 1996 she worked on the 'Portal' project together with members of the progressive metal band Cynic, providing vocals and keyboards.
 This material was eventually released in 2012 as The Portal Tapes, under the Cynic name.
 At Berklee, Abrams completed courses in music production, audio editing and sound design.
 She graduated in 2002.

 Growing up, Abrams listened mostly to 70s and 80s pop, which changed when 'my tastes started diversifying and I got into hair, thrash and death metal as a teen'.
 She first began performing as an acoustic singer-songwriter at local coffee houses in Boston, and recorded the three-song demo Broken Circles, produced by Alain Mallet and mixed by Kevin Killen.
 In 2000 she was selected as the opening act for the Boston show of The Girls Room Tour showcase.

 After graduating college, Abrams relocated to Los Angeles.
 In 2004, she recorded and self-released her first full-length album, Running Red Lights.
 While pursuing a career as a pop singer-songwriter, Aruna experienced early success when a number of her songs were featured on the MTV shows, Laguna Beach and The Hills.
-Her break-through was the co-written hit for Miley Cyrus entitled "I Got Nerve" for the 2006 #1 Billboard album, the Hannah Montana: Season One soundtrack.
-The song reached #67 on the Billboard Hot 100.
+Her break-through was the co-written hit for Miley Cyrus entitled "I Got Nerve" for the 2006 No. 1 Billboard album, the Hannah Montana: Season One soundtrack.
+The song reached No. 67 on the Billboard Hot 100.